 In summer 2019 I shall giving a talk about my documentary photographs to the Global Symposium on Soil Erosion at United Nations FAO Headquarters in Rome.
 Accompanied by an exhibition of my photos taken in Tanzania high-lighting on soil erosion in the Rift Valley.

-In Spring 2019, in a commission from @plymgeog, my task was to photograph the water catchment narrative from Palacios Glacier, the highest point in the Andes mountains – all the way down to Rapel hydroelectric dam in the lowland areas of central Chile.
+In Spring 2019, in a commission from University of Plymouth my task was to photograph the water catchment narrative from Palacios Glacier, the highest point in the Andes Mountains – all the way down to Rapel Hydroelectric Dam in the lowland areas of Central Chile.

-Throughout 2019, I shall be working with Prof Chris Collins – from NERC Soil Security Programme.
-I shall document 60+ participants from every area of the UK for the NERC Soil Security Programme.
-This followed a five-year study highlighting how soils respond, recover and adapt to land use and climate change.
+I was tasked with photographing 16 scientists from every area of the UK for the NERC Soil Security Programme.
+This followed a five-year study highlighting how soils respond, recover and adapt to land-use and climate change.

 In May 2018 I was sent by the UK Space Agency on assignment to Karamoja, northern Uganda: an area which has experienced extreme civil unrest up until recently.
 My assignment was to photograph the farmers, pastoralists and the landscape.

-Over three seperate assignments to the Maasai heartlands in Tanzania as part a interdisciplinary research project from Plymouth University studying the effects of soil erosion both on the landscape and cultural impact on the communities there.
+Over three separate assignments to the Maasai heartlands in Tanzania as part a interdisciplinary research project from Plymouth University studying the effects of soil erosion both on the landscape and cultural impact on the communities there.
 This project is on-going.

 In June 2018 I worked within the mountains and lakes of Kyrgyzstan.
 This is a part of our EU-funded global health research programme, conducting a study of implementing pulmonary rehabilitation for those patients suffering form COPD.